It’s the big question on every parent’s mind when they need someone to look after their children: How much does a babysitter cost?

 4. Consider the number of hours and regularity of work needed

 Sometimes, the hours and days you need your sitter can affect how much they get paid.
-For example, a babysitter may expect a higher pay rate if they’re working during busy times, like weekends or during the holidays, or if they’re called for a last-minute job.
+For example, a babysitter may expect a higher pay rate if they’re working during busy times, like weekend nights or during the holidays, or if they’re called for a last-minute job.
+The rates for an after-school babysitter, overnight babysitter or weekend sitter may also be calculated a little differently than a typical “date night” job.

 “It really ties back to what you’re asking of that person,” Zeldin says.
 “If you’re asking a sitter to spend 15 hours per week with your family smack dab in the middle of the day, that requires a higher commitment level than a once-a-week job.”